-North Devon Council Recommendation of the policy and budgetary framework to These statutory functions of these two officers provide a source of assurance that the council's systems of governance and internal control are effective and being complied with.
-Annual Statement completed by Section 151 and Monitoring Officer of any material matters that require reporting in AGS.
-Recommend the strategic direction of the Council.
+North Devon Council Recommendation of the policy and budgetary framework to council.
+Assurance Framework Recommend the strategic direction of the Council.
 Identify the Council's priorities.
-Assurance Framework Review of key decisions and policies.
-Quarterly review of performance and annual target setting Maintenance of the Council's corporate risk register Corporate Quarterly review of CRR for SMT and half yearly for Independently reviews areas of Executive s151 & activity, decisions, and other function of the Audit Committee.
-Risk Oversight of risk framework.
-Council.
-Management Monitorina Results are reported back to Executive.
-Reports to SMT and the Audit Committee.
-Group Officers Promoting and maintaining high standards of conduct by Members.
-Assisting Members to observe the Codes of Conduct, including advice and training.
-Executive Quarterly review of strategic and operational risk, Monitoring of Corporate Plan targets.
-Senior Overview Advising the Council on the adoption or Quarterly review of performance. revision of the Members' Codes of Conduct.
-Review of implementation of recommendation by Management and Monitoring the operation of the Council's external audit and other agencies.
-Team Srutiny Members Codes of Conduct.
-Overview of local planning code of conduct.
-Considering allegations that a Member has failed to comply with the Code of Conduct.
-Ethics Annual External Committee Governance (previously audit Receive all internal audit reports including Statement Standards) the annual report on the level of assurance it Audit of accounts and governance arrangements. can give to the Council's corporate governance.
+Review of key decisions and policies.
+Quarterly review of performance and annual target setting Maintenance of the Council's corporate risk register Corporate Quarterly review of CRR for SMT and half yearly for Audit Committee. s151 & Risk Oversight of risk framework.
+Management Monitorina Reports to SMT and the Audit Committee.
+Group Officers Executive Quarterly review of strategic and operational risk.
+Monitoring of Corporate Plan targets.
+Quarterly review of performance.
+Senior Overview Review of implementation of recommendation by Managemen and external audit and other agencies.
+Team Srutiny Annual External Committee Governance (previously audit Statement Standards) Audit of accounts and governance arrangements.
 Annual Audit Letter.
-Ensure effective audit follow up · Reports the outputs of its work to the Council and arrangements. the Audit Committee.
-Audit Internal Consider the external audit reports including Places assurance on the work of Internal Audit the annual letter and the report to those audit Committee charged with governance.
-Monitor the effective development and Other operation of risk management and corporate external governance in the Council.
-Oversee the production of the Council's AGS agencies and to recommend its adoption by Council.
-Consider the Council's compliance with its Annual and interim reports on systems of internal own and other published standards and control and their effectiveness controls.
-Risk based audit approach.
-Review the annual statement of accounts.
+Reports the outputs of its work to the Council and the Audit Committee.
+Audit Internal Places assurance on the work of Internal Audit audit Committee Other external agencies Annual and interim reports on systems of internal control and their effectiveness Risk based audit approach.
 Annual audit and strategic audit plan.
 Health and Review of key controls.
-Heads of Planned internal audit review of risk management Safety Quarterly reporting and review of financial Service arrangements. and operational performance through the Review of service risks when audits are undertaken.
-Senior Management Team.
-Review of systems including accuracy, completeness, Preparation and delivery of annual Service timeliness and relevance of data.
-Plans.
+Heads of Planned internal audit review of risk management Safety Service arrangements.
+Review of service risks when audits are undertaken.
+Review of systems including accuracy, completeness, timeliness and relevance of data.
 Reports to SMT and the Audit Committee.
-Review of service risks.
-Implementation of audit recommendations.
-Maintenance of control statements for key Annual report on Health and Safety to SMT and systems.
-Monitor and review performance of service Health Safety and Welfare Committee Review by external agencies e.g. Ombudsman, Food Standards Agency, including data quality.
-Annual Assurance Statement on application Health and Safety Executive.
+Annual report on Health and Safety to SMT and Health Safety and Welfare Committee.

+Review by external agencies e.g.

+Health and Safety Executive.